geo-grpc/geometry-service-java/README.md

 docker run -p 8980:8980 -it --name=temp-c echoparklabs/geometry-service-java:8-jre-slim
 ```

+### Go Sample
+There are a few examples described in the README in the [Go repo](https://github.com/geo-grpc/geometry-client-python)

 ### Python Sample
 running a python sample will also test the docker container.
 To build it you will need to follow the instructions in the [geometry-client-python](https://github.com/geo-grpc/geometry-client-python) directory's [README.md](https://github.com/geo-grpc/geometry-client-python/blob/master/README.md):
 ```bash